-Here you’ll find good to know stuff, a hunchback, gargoyles, background history and how tourists saved the cathedral from ruin!
+Here you’ll find good to know stuff, a hunchback, gargoyles, background history and how tourists saved the Notre-Dame from ruin!

 Even though this is my 5. trip to Paris, I always like to see Notre-Dame.
-Even more, now I work in a cathedral and know a lot more about Gothic architecture and what it takes to build a place like this.
+Even more, now I work in different World Heritage Cathedral and know a lot more about Gothic architecture and what it takes to build a place like this.

 I hadn’t been to the tower before, but it’s so worth it.
 If you want to visit the tower, you can book a timeslot on the spot or on an app JeFile.
 The entrance to the towers is 10 Euro.